gitover22/gitover22/README.md

 -->

 ## 😎 About me
-:vulcan_salute: a freelance programmer.focused on AI infra.
+:vulcan_salute: a freelance programmer. focused on AI infra.

 ## 🚀 Technologies